zabbix/ansible-collection/plugins/README.md

 ### Complex examples

 ### Example 15
-In this example, you can use filtering by host groups, templates, proxy, tags, names, status.
+In this example, you can use filtering by host group, template, proxy, tag, name, status.
 Grouping by Zabbix host groups.
 Transforming IP addresses to the list of IP.